 To estimate the fair market rent of the subject land, we have focused on the approach discussed above.
-We have also cross-checked our conclusion of market rent through recent leases of commercial/ industrial sites with similar development potential and use, as well as similar physical and functional features as the subject property.
+We have also cross-checked our conclusion of market rent through recent leases of commercial/ industrial sites, sites that had similar development potential and use, as well as similar physical and functional features as the subject property.